-The Ducky One 2 is a versatile keyboard that's available in different sizes and with a wide variety of Cherry MX switches, including Brown, Red, Blue, White, etc. You can also purchase it in different colors, including with white and RGB backlighting, although the Horizon variant we tested doesn't have backlighting.
+The Ducky One 2 is a versatile keyboard that's available in different sizes and with a wide variety of Cherry MX switches, including Brown, Red, Blue, White, etc. You can also purchase it in different colors, including white and RGB backlighting, although the Horizon variant we tested doesn't have backlighting.
 Every key is macro-programmable, but sadly, it doesn't have dedicated software, so all programming is done directly on the keyboard.
 Our unit has Cherry MX Brown switches that have an outstanding typing quality and offer good tactile feedback.
 Even though the keyboard doesn't have a wrist rest, it's still comfortable to type on and doesn't get tiring over time.

-The Ducky One 2 is good for programming.
-It scores lower because it doesn't have any backlighting, but you can get variants with full RGB backlighting.
-Every key is macro-programmable, and you have to set macros directly on the keyboard itself.
-It doesn't have a wrist rest but the Cherry MX Brown switches on our unit offer outstanding typing quality and it doesn't get too tiring typing on this keyboard.
+The Ducky One 2 is decent for programming.
+It scores lower because our unit doesn't have any backlighting, though you can get variants with full RGB backlighting.
+Every key is macro-programmable, but you have to set macros directly on the keyboard itself.
+Also, even though it doesn't have a wrist rest, typing on this keyboard doesn't get too tiring, and the Cherry MX Brown switches on our unit offer outstanding typing quality.

 We reviewed the Ducky One 2 Horizon keyboard.
 It's available in different styles and sizes, which you can see in the table below.
 Note that the 60% size keyboards are known as 'Mini'.
 For the most part, we expect our results to be valid for the other full-sized variants, except for backlighting and keystrokes.
 You can purchase each variant with a wide variety of Cherry MX switches.

-|One 2 Blue LED||TKL, Full||Black||Blue|
+|Blue LED||TKL, Full||Black||Blue|

-|One 2 Bon Voyage||TKL, Full||White/Blue||-|
+|Bon Voyage||TKL, Full||White/Blue||-|

-|One 2 Good in Blue||60%, Full||Blue||-|
+|Good in Blue||60%, Full||Blue||-|

-|One 2 Horizon||60%, TKL, Full||Blue||-|
+|Horizon||60%, TKL, Full||Blue||-|

-|One 2 RGB||60%, 65%, TKL, Full||Black||RGB|
+|RGB||60%, 65%, TKL, Full||Black||RGB|

-|One 2 RGB Razer Edition||Full||Black||RGB||Collaboration with Razer|
+|RGB Razer Edition||Full||Black||RGB||Collaboration with Razer|

-|One 2 Skyline||60%, TKL, Full||Gray||-|
+|Skyline||60%, TKL, Full||Gray||-|

-|One 2 White Edition||TKL, Full||White||White|
+|White Edition||TKL, Full||White||White|

-|One 2 White LED||TKL, Full||Black||White|
+|White LED||TKL, Full||Black||White|

 If someone notices that their unit doesn't correspond to our review, please let us know in the discussions and we'll update the review.

 The Ducky One 2 is a mechanical keyboard available in different sizes that you can get with different Cherry MX switches.
 You can also get it with or without backlighting.
 Not many keyboards we've tested are available in different variants like this one, and even though it doesn't have dedicated software like the Razer BlackWidow or the Corsair K70 RAPIDFIRE, most gamers should still be happy with this keyboard.
-Also see our recommendations for the best mechanical keyboards, the best gaming keyboards, and the best keyboards for programming.
+Also, see our recommendations for the best mechanical keyboards, the best gaming keyboards, and the best keyboards for programming.

 The Ducky One 2 performs better overall than the HyperX Alloy FPS Pro.
 The Ducky is available in different variants, including one with full RGB backlighting, and you can get it with a wider variety of switches.
-All keys are macro-programmable on the Ducky and it offers better typing quality.
-However, the HyperX is fully compatible with Linux and since it's a TKL keyboard, it's easier to carry around.
+All keys are macro-programmable on the Ducky, and it offers better typing quality.
+However, the HyperX is fully compatible with Linux, and since it's a TKL keyboard, it's easier to carry around.

 The Ducky One 2 is better overall than the Razer BlackWidow, mainly because the Ducky is more customizable since you can get it in a wide variety of Cherry MX switches.
 The Razer has dedicated software, and the proprietary Razer Green switches have a slightly lower pre-travel distance than the Cherry MX Brown switches we tested on the Ducky.